MicrosoftDocs/sdk-api/sdk-api-src/content/windef/ns-windef-tagpoint.md

 ## -description

-The <b>POINT</b> structure defines the x- and y- coordinates of a point.
+The POINT structure defines the x- and y-coordinates of a point.

 ## -struct-fields